Sherubtse College

 Sherubtse College is the first accredited college in Bhutan, founded in 1966 by a group of Jesuits under the leadership of Father William Mackey.
 The college was affiliated to the University of Delhi by a special act of the Indian parliament.

 It became a part of the newly created Royal University of Bhutan in 2003, a system that comprises all public post-secondary schools in Bhutan.

-Sherubtse College is located in Kanglung under Trashigang district in east Bhutan.
-The college campus is spread over a large area.
-Sherubtse College is only 10 minutes drive from the Yongphulla domestic airport.